 - If you’re with someone who has a pattern of being in long distance relationships, that’s a red flag.

-- Long distance relationships are VERY attractive to emotionally unavailable, empathetically bankrupt and narcissistic people who like to run emotional ponzi schemes in the name of an ego stroke (at your expense).
+- Long distance relationships are VERY attractive to emotionally unavailable, empathetically bankrupt and narcissistic people who like to run emotional Ponzi schemes in the name of an ego stroke (at your expense).
 Think about it – as long as they can say that they’re in a “relationship,” it gives them a license to assume that they don’t have any relational issues to work on.
-Why?
-You’re tolerate any crumbs they throw your way, while trying to convince yourself that you’re involved with a loaf manufacturer.

-- You’re in an emotional long distance relationship if you don’t feel comfortable to respectfully communicate your truth and concerns, for fear of: guilt, missing out on his inevitable “change” into connection and decency, being broken up with, judged, being made to look/feel crazy, your partner going cold/recoiling, etc.
+- You’re in an emotional long distance relationship if you don’t feel comfortable to respectfully communicate your truth and concerns for fear of… being broken up with, judged, being made to look/feel crazy, your partner going cold/recoiling, them getting fed up and cheating, etc.

-- Emotional long distance relationships can be defined by: never feeling the level of security and comfort that true love and connection provide (which is the only way that MUTUAL communication, respect and intimacy can ever exist).
+- Emotional long distance relationships can be defined by: never feeling that level of security and comfort that true love, understanding, and connection provide.

 If it’s emotional distance you’re dealing with, you need to know that no matter how many fancy dog accessories you spend your savings on, cat’s MEOW.
 They don’t bark just because you provided a fancy dog house.
-There’s no point in wasting your time trying to be an inverted cat whisperer and then tying your value to someone being what they’ve always been (and will continue to be): a f*cktard that needs the beard of distance to get their selfish needs met.
+There’s no point in wasting your time trying to be an inverted cat whisperer and then tying your value to someone being what they’ve always been (and will continue to be): a selfish, disconnected person who will never be capable of intimacy.

 Scientists now suggest that distance does indeed make the heart grow fonder…